Bora Bora Luxury Holidays 2024/2025

 Flights from London to Bora Bora via Los Angeles take around 26 hours.
 Flights also operate from Tokyo and Auckland to Papeete on Tahiti’s mainland.
 There are regular connections from Papeete to Bora Bora, just a 45-minute flight away.

 Bora Bora is a remote and exclusive destination, but worth every penny to experience the wonders of this tropical paradise.
-Expect to spend in the region of £4,500 per person for a 10-night island-hopping holiday including international flights from the UK and inter-island flights between the islands, with higher price tags attached to the more luxurious resorts and overwater bungalows.
+Expect to spend at least £5,000 per person for a 10-night island-hopping holiday including international flights from the UK and inter-island flights between the islands, with higher price tags attached to the more luxurious resorts and overwater bungalows.

 The star of the show in Bora Bora has to be the incredible lagoon.
 Boat trips, private island picnics, snorkelling safaris, swimming with stingrays and sharks have to be top of the list!
 On dry land, hiking the green peaks on the mainland rewards intrepid travellers with fantastic views of the lagoon and the ocean.
 Most resorts are located on outer islets, or motus, with swaying palms and perfect beaches facing the emerald island in the centre of the lagoon.